hpc2n/intro-linux/docs/data.md

 !!!
 Tip

     If you are using a graphical display, then we are **strongly** recommending ThinLinc.
+There is information about connecting with ThinLinc at most Swedish HPC centres.
+Here is the <a href="https://docs.hpc2n.umu.se/tutorials/connections/#thinlinc" target="_blank">information from HPC2N</a>.

+!!! note "Keypoints"

+    - Files and directories can be compressed with ``zip``, ``gzip`` and other programs on Linux
+    - Creating a "tarball" with ``tar`` is often very useful, since this means you can transfer just one file instead of many.
+It can be combined with compressing.
+    - ``sftp`` and ``rsync`` are useful for transferring and syncing your files between different computers
+    - ``SSH`` is a way to connect to a remote computer from the command line